Florence in May - Your Essential Trip Planning Guide

 Disclosure : If you make a purchase through a link on this page, I may receive a small commission - at no extra cost to you.
 Thank you for supporting my site!

+• Sunglasses!
 Yes it can be rainy in Florence occasionally, but the sun will be shining more often than not so you'll want a good pair of sunglasses.

-I would recommend keeping these with you in your carry-on in a dedicated container, rather than packing them in your checked luggage.
+• Any medications you take, along with a list of these medications.
+I would recommend keeping these with you in your carry-on in a dedicated organizer, rather than packing them in your checked luggage.

-Photocopies or clear photographs saved on your phone of your passport - much safer than carrying your actual passport around Florence!
+• Photocopies or clear photographs saved on your phone of your passport - much safer than carrying your actual passport around Florence!

+• Plug converters for your dual-voltage appliances.
 Voltage in Italy is 220, and in the US and some other countries, it's 110.
 Most electronic devices will default to dual voltage, but you will need a plug adapter as the plug shapes are different here.
+This universal adapter covers you in multiple locations, perfect for travel to different parts of the world.

+• Carrying a well-stocked first-aid kit gives you peace of mind when traveling.
 I always like having one with me when I travel, it’s very handy for when you need something quickly.

-Travel insurance isn't something to pack but it is something you should not forget!
+Finally, travel insurance isn't something to pack per se, but it is something you should not forget!

-It is not uncommon these days for visitors to have to deal with lost luggage or cancelled or delayed flights, and your credit card coverage may not be as extensive as you think - chances are you are not covered for what you need when these things happen!
+It is not uncommon these days for visitors to have to deal with lost luggage or cancelled or delayed flights, and your credit card coverage may not be as extensive as you think.

 Being prepared for your trip isn't just about packing the right clothes and accessories, it's also about planning ahead.